PakIsBack/42-s-Get-Next-Line-Project/README.md

 # 42's Get_Next_Line Project
-Get Next Line, done with list structures and recursively.
+Get Next Line, done with linked lists and recursivity.

 I know, and I knew before start it: not the best way to do it.
-But still I wanted to do it through list structure.
+But still I wanted to do it through linked lists.
 Much of fun to code it, tortuous to debug it.
 Later, I rebuilted it again to add recursivity, just for the fun of it (bonus part remains in older version).

 ====== XXXXXX ======= XXXXXXX ====== XXXXXX ======= XXXXXXX ====== XXXXXX =======